AlibabaCloudDocs/ecs/intl.en-US/API Reference/Getting started/Request syntax.md

 |Germany \(Frankfurt\)|ecs.eu-central-1.aliyuncs.com|
 |UK \(London\)|ecs.eu-west-1.aliyuncs.com|

 -   Global acceleration is enabled for `ecs.aliyuncs.com`.
-This can reduce network latency caused by traffic forwarding across borders or regions.
+This can reduce the network latency caused by traffic forwarding across countries or regions.
 You can use this endpoint when you want to make API requests from countries or regions outside mainland China.

 **Note:** ECS provides public endpoints.
 If your ECS instance does not have a public bandwidth or a public IP address, you cannot use tools such as Alibaba Cloud CLI or SDKs to make API requests for the instance.
-For information about how to make call API operations on VPC-type ECS instances that cannot access the Internet, see [Call API operations over the internal network](/intl.en-US/API Reference/Appendix/Call API operations over the internal network.md).
+If you want to call API operations on VPC-type ECS instances that cannot access the Internet, you can call the API operations over the internal network.
+For more information, see [Call API operations over the internal network](/intl.en-US/API Reference/Appendix/Call API operations over the internal network.md).

 ## Request parameters